 Significantly, more employees would feel their company cares about its employees, if they observed an effective presentation for co-workers a few times a year.

 Integrating research with best practice insights, here are six tips to help ensure a career celebration meets your business objectives and supports your culture.

 1. Equip managers with the right tools and training

-In the end, you want to make the entire experience—from selecting the award to the actual presentation—as personalized as possible.
+In the end, you want to make the entire experience—from selecting the award to the actual presentation—as personalised as possible.

 3. Plan a celebration appropriate for the numberof years being honored

 Celebrating one or five years should feel very different than celebrating 25 years.
 In fact, research shows each distinct career milestone triggers specific emotions.
 Understanding the emotions and psychology of someone at their one, three, five, 10-year (or more) anniversary will help in creating a more personalised and effective celebration.
 At 10 or more, consider inviting family members.
 Valuing these relationships recognises all those who have sacrificed for and benefited from an individual’s career.
 By 20 and 25, you should make a big deal of the career achievement moment.
 Employees agree that 25 years is the most significant milestoneand culmination of all previous milestones.
 It is a reflective time where employees want to celebrate the career they’ve had to-date.